arunmur/DubstepSublime/README.md

 ```
 will run as "git checkout master" on the remote machine, assuming you have checkout master on sublime.

-<h3>autoupdate customisation</h3>
+<h3>Autoupdate</h3>
-The autoupdate command provided in <font color="blue">Dubstep.sublime-settings</font> file is used to run a command on trigger of another sublime window command.
+The autoupdate command provided in <b>Dubstep.sublime-settings</b> file is used to run a command on trigger of another sublime window command.
 We use this to keep our git always upto date on our devbox.
 There are two parts to these commands. the trigger 'on_command' and 'commands', which is  a debstep_run command.
 To find the sublime command on which you want to run somethinng, on the sublime's console type

 ```
 sublime.log_commands(True)